- Messiah’s Shout (Teruah, Groan) ripped open a Doorway to Heaven

 אַחַי, אֵין אָנוּ רוֹצִים שֶׁיֵּעָלֵם מִכֶּם מַה שֶּׁנּוֹגֵעַ לִישֵׁנֵי עָפָר, כְּדֵי שֶׁלֹּא תִּתְעַצְּבוּ כַּאֲחֵרִים אֲשֶׁר אֵין לָהֶם הַתִּקְוָה. אִם אָמְנָם מַאֲמִינִים אָנוּ שֶׁיֵּשׁוּעַ מֵת וְקָם לִתְחִיָּה, כָּךְ גַּם אֶת הַיְשֵׁנִים, בְּאֶמְצָעוּת יֵשׁוּעַ, אֱלֹהִים יָבִיא יַחַד אִתּוֹ. הִנֵּה זֹאת אָנוּ אוֹמְרִים לָכֶם עַל־פִּי דְּבַר הָאָדוֹן: אֲנַחְנוּ הַחַיִּים אֲשֶׁר נִשָּׁאֵר עַד בּוֹא הָאָדוֹן לֹא נַקְדִּים אֶת הַמֵּתִים, שֶׁכֵּן הָאָדוֹן עַצְמוֹ יֵרֵד מִן הַשָּׁמַיִם בִּקְרִיאָה שֶׁל פְּקֻדָּה, בְּקוֹל שַׂר הַמַּלְאָכִים וּבְשׁוֹפַר אֱלֹהִים, וְהַמֵּתִים הַשַּׁיָּכִים לַמָּשִׁיחַ יָקוּמוּ רִאשׁוֹנָה. אַחֲרֵי כֵן אֲנַחְנוּ הַנִּשְׁאָרִים בַּחַיִּים נִלָּקַח יַחַד אִתָּם בַּעֲנָנִים לִפְגֹּשׁ אֶת הָאָדוֹן בָּאֲוִיר, וְכָךְ נִהְיֶה תָּמִיד עִם הָאָדוֹן. עַל כֵּן עוֹדְדוּ זֶה אֶת זֶה בַּדְּבָרִים הָאֵלֶּה.פ

 But we do not want you to be uninformed, brethren, about those who are asleep, so that you will not grieve as do the rest who have no hope.
-For if we believe that [Messiah] Yeshua died and rose again, even so the Almighty One will bring with Him those who have fallen asleep in [Messiah] Yeshua.
-For this we say to you by the D’var HaShem (בִּדְבַר יְהוָֹה), that we who are alive and remain until the Coming of the Lord, will not precede those who have fallen asleep.
-For the Lord Himself will descend from heaven with a shout, with the voice of the Archangel and with the Shofar of Elohim (שׁוֹפַר אֱלֹהִים), and the dead in Messiah will rise first.
-Then we who are alive and remain will be caught up together with them in the clouds to meet the Lord in the air, and so we shall always be with the Lord.
+For if we believe that (the Messiah) Yeshua died and rose again, even so the Almighty One (our G-d) will bring with him those who have fallen asleep in (the Messiah) Yeshua.
+For this we say to you by the D’var (דְבַר) HaShem (ה’-Adonai, the LORD), that we who are alive and remain until the coming of the lord (the Messiah), will not precede those who have fallen asleep.
+For the lord himself (the Messiah) will descend from heaven with a shout, with the voice of the archangel and with the shofar of Elohim (שׁוֹפַר אֱלֹהִים), and the dead in Messiah will rise first.
+Then we who are alive and remain will be caught up together with them in the clouds to meet the lord (the Messiah) in the air, and so we shall always be with the lord (the Messiah).
 Therefore comfort (נַחֲמוּ) one another with these words (d’varim-דְּבָרִים).